akka/akka/akka-docs-dev/rst/scala/http/common/json-support.rst

 For JSON Akka HTTP currently provides support for `spray-json`_ right out of the box through it's ``akka-http-spray-json`` module.

+Other JSON libraries are supported by the community.
+See `the list of current community extensions for Akka HTTP`_.

+.. _`the list of current community extensions for Akka HTTP`: http://akka.io/community/#extensions-to-akka-http

 spray-json Support
 ------------------